Visit Pyin Oo Lwin

 Built by the British and renamed by them Maymyo, this was intended as a retreat from soaring summer temperatures.
 The jewel in Pyin Oo Lwin's crown however must be the magnificent mature botanical gardens.

-Established by the British as a retreat from soaring summer temperatures the small town of Pyin Oo Lwin (Maymyo) still retains a much anglicized feel.
+Established by the British as a retreat from soaring summer temperatures the small town of Pyin Oo Lwin (Maymyo) still retains a much anglicised feel.

 The colonial presence in the town can be traced back to the end of the 19th Century when the British arrived after capturing Mandalay at the conclusion of the Third Burmese War.
 The town was renamed Maymyo (May Town) after Colonal May, the commander of the post and a veteran of the Indian Mutiny.
-In 1896 a permanent military post was established in the town and it later became a hill station and the summer residence of the British Government in Myanmar (the British named it Burma) due to its cooler temperatures.
+In 1896 a permanent military post was established in the town and it later became a hill station and the summer residence of the British Government in Burma due to its cooler temperatures.